Ms. Spiritual Matters

 Susan answers questions from readers who want to communicate effectively & spiritually when challenged with sensitive issues, or difficult people; or simply reflect on a personal experience.

-Click on each name to toggle open their question and Susan's response.
+Click on each name (to the left) to toggle open that person's question and Susan's response.

 June 15th, 2016